leanfra/appix/Readme.md

 ## Concepts

-- Application and Hostgroup are the forcus items managed by Appix.
+- Application and Hostgroup are the forcus items managed by OpsPillar.
 - Features are used to describe the application's requirements and hostgroups can provide.
 - Application's matched Hostgroups must have the same Team and Product, and Application's Features must be subset of Hostgroup's Features.
 - Teams, Products, Environments, Datacenters, Clusters are used to describe the Application and Hostgroups.